nantonzhang/YOLOv3_GTSDB/README.md

 2. Download this repo/ProcessData on https://github.com/NantonZZZ/YOLOv3_GTSDB/tree/master/ProcessData and drag all the files to the above folder 'FullIJCNN2013'
 3. Go to folder 'FullIJCNN2013'.
 Since we will use python scripts to process data, install the required libriries: ```pip3 install -r requirements.txt```
 4. Run ```python3 resizeImg.py``` and ```python3 label.py```.
 There will be two new folders 'train' and 'test' in 'FullIJCNN2013', each of which contains resized jpg images and their corresponding ground-truth labels for training and test.
 Details will be found in comments in these python files.
+5. (optional) Run ```python3 anchorBox.py``` to generate nine anchor boxes for the YOYOv3 network.
+The results are already written to yolov3.cfg
-5. Finally, we can zip 'train' and 'test' folders to get two zip files.
+6. Finally, we can zip 'train' and 'test' folders to get two zip files.
 Other required files are ready in this repo.
 Explanation and requirements could be found here: https://github.com/AlexeyAB/darknet

 Now, we are ready for training!